WGLE:Backdoor-free and Multi-bit Black-box Watermarking for Graph Neural Networks: Problem Statement

 \subsection{System and Threat Model}

-The system model of \toolname comprises three key entities: the original model owner, the adversary, and the verifier.
-The verifier can be a model owner or a trusted third-party authority qualified to issue legally admissible forensic reports.
+Figure\ref{fig:system} describes three entities in \toolname: the original model owner, the adversary, and the verifier.
+The verifier can be the model owner or a trusted third-party with the trigger graph and watermarks provided by the owner.

-\textbf{Original Model Owner.} The owner has the original GNN model, with or without the original training graph in practice.
-The owner's objective is to embed a watermark into the original model with low overhead.
-For this purpose, the owner first constructs a single trigger graph based on the original model.
-For each distribution, a unique watermark string is generated that encodes metadata such as timestamps, recipient details, and usage agreements.
-The owner then uses the trigger graph to fine-tune the original model to embed the watermark.
-Note that the trigger graph is reused across multiple distributions.
-Consequently, ownership verification requires only a single query using the same trigger graph, even if multiple watermarked models have been distributed.
+\textbf{Original Model Owner.} The owner has the original GNN models, with or without the original training graph (\textit{S.T.A./S.T.M.}).
+The owner's objective is to embed a watermark into the owned GNNs with low overhead.
+The owner can directly take the training graph as the trigger graph in \textit{S.T.A.} or generate a graph as the trigger graph in \textit{S.T.M.}.
+When a client requests a model, the owner generates a unique watermark and embeds it into the original model.
+It is noticed that all watermarked models share the same trigger graph.